LogicalCube/spike-wasi-chain/README.md

 Depending on how you compile the C or Rust wasm file, you might need to modify the go server code.

-Use `make decompile` to have a look at what the wasm file requires for import callbacks.
+Use `make decompile` to have a look at the `wat` files - what the wasm file requires for import callbacks.

 ## Notes